What is it?

 As a teaching assistant, you might be asked to lead synchronous (“live”) lab or discussion sections via video conferencing technology like Zoom.
 You can use active learning activities during those sessions.
 You might also be asked to assign or direct a group of students through asynchronous learning activities.

-The following continuum of online active learning strategies represents a variety of activity types that can be incorporated into online course design.
+The following list of online active learning strategies represents a variety of activity types that can be incorporated into online course design.
 These activities vary in the amount of work required to integrate the activities into course planning and teaching.
-Those that are at the “greater complexity of integration” end of the spectrum may take more time to integrate into teaching and will likely be beyond your scope as a teaching assistant.
-Those that fall near the “higher ease of integration” tend to take very little time to implement and may be things you can incorporate into online sections or even online office hours.
+Some strategies tend to take very little time to implement and can easily be incorporated into online discussion sections or even online office hours, while other strategies may take more time to integrate into your teaching.

 - 1. Pause for Reflection: